webpack/webpack.js.org/content/concepts/module-resolution.md

 import "module/lib/file";
 ```

-Modules are searched for inside directories which are specified using `resolve.modules`, which can be an array comprising of different paths.
+Modules are searched for inside directories which are specified using `resolve.modules`, which can be an array comprised of different paths.
 Aliasing, i. e. setting `resolve.alias` to an existing module path, allows you to replace the module path with an alias name during `require/import`.

 Once the path is resolved based on the above rule, the resolver checks if the path points to a file or to a directory.
 If the path points to a file then it is bundled straightaway.